Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: The Lambda Calculus: A Summary

 \subsection{Reductions}

-There are 2 types of reductions in the Lambda Calculus: the alpha-reduction ($\alpha$-reduction) and the beta-reduction ($\beta$-reduction).
-These reductions, applied to the $\lambda$-terms, represent the computations in the formalism.
-The $\alpha$-reduction is responsible for the renaming of variables when necessary.
-But since we are following the Barendregt convention \cite{barendregt1984lambda}, which states that the name of the variables of interest will always be unique, we don't need to use the $\alpha$-reduction in this work.
-The $\beta$-reduction is, thus, the main reduction of the formalism for us and is based on the substitution operation.
-The substitution is the operation that takes a $\lambda$-term and substitutes a variable in it with another $\lambda$-term, similar to what is done in mathematics when a function is applied to an argument.
-The substitution of a variable $x$ in the term $P$ by a term $Q$ is denoted by:
+The main reduction of the formalism is a binary relation between terms called $\beta$ reduction, which is based on the substitution operation.
+A substitution takes a $\lambda$ term and substitutes a variable in it with another $\lambda$ term, similar to what is done in mathematics when a function is applied to an argument.

-We are not going to dive into the specifics of the substitution operation, which can be seen at \cite{Machado2013}.
-But before the definition of the $\beta$-reduction, the definition of a \textit{redex} must be given.
-Informally, a redex is a part of a term where a substitution can occur, i.e., we have an $\lambda$-abstraction followed by any other term.
-Formally: